 Bluetooth LE beacons

-If the device under test (DUT) supports Bluetooth LE, place at least three Bluetooth LE beacons within five meters of the DUT for Bluetooth LE scan testing.
-Those beacons can be any kind, don't need to be configured or emit anything specific, and can include iBeacon, Eddystone, or even devices simulating BLE beacons.
+If the device under test (DUT) supports Bluetooth LE, place at least three Bluetooth LE beacons within 5 meters of the DUT for Bluetooth LE scan testing.
+Those beacons don't need to be configured or emit anything specific, and can be any kind, including iBeacon, Eddystone, or even devices simulating BLE beacons.

 When running camera CTS, use normal lighting conditions with a test pattern chart (such as a checkerboard pattern).
 Place the test pattern chart according to the DUT's minimum focus distance to ensure that it isn't too close to the lens.